 CSJ hosts its annual Celebration on the last Sunday evening of the Spring semester.
 This event spotlights the past year’s work by students, community members, faculty, staff and campus partners, while also looking forward to the continued commitment to service and engagement in our communities.

 As part of New Student Orientation, CSJ sponsors an Open House at which new and returning Hoyas can drop by to learn about the dozens of opportunities through which they can engage with community via service, activism, advocacy and research.
-The Open House is 12pm-3pm on the Tuesday before the start of Fall semester classes.
+The Open House is the afternoon on the Tuesday before the start of Fall semester classes.
 CSJ also participates in the annual Student Activities Fair and GAAP weekends.

 In collaboration with diverse campus and community partners, CSJ biannually coordinates Education for Liberation Week in October to raise awareness about both the challenges and celebrations within the current field of education.
 Education Week has included reflection dinners with community partners and alumni, a panel with journalists on the politics of education, a conversation about the use of technology in the classroom, and celebrations on campus with CSJ program’s youth participants and their tutors and mentors.

 CSJ’s HOME Program and its student organization, H.O.P.E., partner annually in November to host Hunger and Homelessness Week.
 The week typically includes an event amplifying the voices of those experiencing homelessness.